dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Workspace

-A FIFO structure is used to hold the Q/R items during processing.
+A FIFO structure is used to hold the Q/R data items during processing.

 ## Output

 The output is a list of Q/R data items.
-Both the Query and Response elements are optional in these items, therefore Q/R items have one of three types of content:
+Both the Query and Response elements are optional in these items, therefore Q/R data items have one of three types of content:

 1. Paired Q/R messages
 1. A query message (no response)